dgilperez/rails-translate-routes/README.md

 ## emjot-stable Branch

 This is a fork of francesc/rails-translate-routes with the following additions/bugfixes in the `emjot-stable` branch:

+* (Dec 2014) Rails 4.2 support and dropping Rails 3.1 support
 * (Aug 2014) Rails 4 support (backward compatible with Rails 3)
 * (Apr 2014) Fix: keep mandatory format in translatated routes (without this fix, routes with a mandatory format (e.g. `events.:format`) lose the `.:format` part during translation)
 * (Apr 2014) Support `:locale` option for untranslated helpers (makes it possible to use e.g.
   `root_path(:locale => :fr)`)

 ## Installation